mgwalker/slack-emoji-export/README.md

 #### With older npm

-Or if you stick with the default npm, you can install the exporter globally, then run it and follow the prompts.
+If you have an older version of npm, you can install the exporter globally, then run it and follow the prompts.

 ```console